On this page

 - Promote safety culture across all layers of the organisation to ensure that unhealthy workplace cultures do not affect individual’s performance.
 For example, production pressure can cause the perception that production is more important than following procedures or safety requirements.

+Ten percent of the issues identified related to training.
 Training is important to provide people with the skills, knowledge and attitudes required to safely perform their job.
 This can be particularly important for new staff and for rarely performed tasks including emergency response.
 Strategies to implement a systematic approach to training include:

-- Perform a training needs analysis to identify the competencies and experience required to perform particular tasks or roles.
+- perform a training needs analysis to identify the competencies and experience required to perform particular tasks or roles

-- Implement software to track training and staff competencies, and capture training needs at an individual level.
+- implement software to track training and staff competencies, and capture training needs at an individual level

-- Implement formal teaching and mentoring systems in the workplace to help promote teamwork and share lessons.
+- implement formal teaching and mentoring systems in the workplace to help promote teamwork and share lessons

-- Implement or review succession planning and business continuity arrangements to ensure that critical skills are not held by only one or two people in an organisation.
+- implement or review succession planning and business continuity arrangements to ensure that critical skills are not held by only one or two people in an organisation

-- Evaluate the effectiveness of existing training to ensure that training is relevant to the tasks being performed.
+- evaluate the effectiveness of existing training to ensure that training is relevant to the tasks being performed.

 Labelling issues/warning signage

-Sixteen percent of the areas for improvement related to labelling and signage.
+Six percent of the areas for improvement related to labelling and signage.

 Accurate warning signage such as the radiation trefoil, or labels such as ‘Class IIIb laser’, is important to ensure that users are aware of the hazards in the workplace.
 Strategies for improving signage control could include: